MikM22/LibGDX-Rule-Tiles-Auto-tiling-system/INSTRUCTIONS.md

 'o' represents no neighbor is there in the grid, 'x' represents there is a neighbor there, and '-' represents that it doesn't matter whether a neighbor is there or not.

-After creating your spritesheet and metadata file, see the example class for an example of how to add the Rule Tile to your Tilemap renderer.
+In the example folder is an example metadata file and corresponding spritesheet.
+There is also an example class which shows how to add the Rule Tiles to your tilemap renderer.